pkaiki/MAC0214/README.md

 Acredito que consegui desempenhar bem, houveram alguns problemas na submissão do ocontest que podem ter atrapalhado um pouco o andamento da prova.
 No final, consegui resolver muitos problemas, mas acredito que com mais tempo poderia ter resolvido os problemas B2 e D.

-I believe I managed to perform well, there were some problems submitting the ocontest that may have hindered the progress of the test a little.
-In the end, I managed to solve many problems, but I believe that with more time I could have solved problems B2 and D.

 ----

 ## 20 de outubro de 2023 - 2020-2021 ICPC Southwestern European Regional Contest (SWERC 2020) - 5 horas